maz-1/breeze-icon-theme/README.md

 * In a Terminal execute the following command:
   * `git clone https://github.com/NitruxSA/plasma-next-icons.git`

-Alternatively, click the **Download** button on the right of this site.
-Or install the theme via your distribution repositories.
+Alternatively, click the **Download ZIP** button on the right area of this site.
+Or install the icon theme via your distribution repositories.

 Install
 ========